alttch/eva3/doc/quickstart.rst

     eva lm rule create if sensor:room1/temp.value \< 22 then @action\(unit:room1/fan, status=0\) -E

-As the rules are created from the system shell, do not forget to screen special symbols with slashes.
-Putting "@" symbol tells the rule to call macro function "action" directly, instead of compiling and executing a user-defined macro.
+As the rules are created from the system shell, do not forget to screen special symbols with slashes. "@" symbol tells the rule to call macro function "action" directly, instead of compiling and executing a user-defined macro.

 Check that LM PLC has all states from UC: